InSite/Shift/README.md

 ### Shift.Contract

 This is a .NET Standard 2.0 library that contains C# classes for all Request and Response objects supported by the API.
-It is not required in your applications, but may provide a useful reference for the design and implementation of your own request and response objects.
+It is not required in your application, but it does provide a useful reference for the design and implementation of your own request and response objects.
 Because this library is implemented using .NET Standard 2.0, you can reference it from a .NET Core application and/or a .NET Framework application.

 ### Shift.Api.Sdk.Core